The 5 Best No Clog Toilet Reviews in 2021

 Some toilets can be too loud, raising privacy concerns.
 After all, you don’t want everyone to know you’re in there doing your business.
 So, you’ll benefit a lot from a quiet toilet.
 Choose a flushing system that has bearable noise.
 Also, consider a soft-closing seat to eliminate the slamming noise.

-You have two options here, a comfort chair-height seat and a standard universal seat.
+You have two options here, a comfortable chair-height seat and a standard universal seat.
 The latter is ideal for high-traffic bathrooms.
 At 15 inches, most users, including kids, find it comfortable.

 The comfort seat is somewhere from 17 to 19 inches.
 If you have knee problems, mobility issues, or a taller body frame, the comfort seat will serve you right.